 - Remove 1-2 tablespoons of the gravy/sauce to a small bowl, add an equal amount of cold water, then stir in the cornstarch.

-- Add it to the gravy/sauce in the saucepan, bring to a boil and cook until it thickens.
+- Add it to the gravy/sauce in the saucepan, bring to a boil, and cook until it thickens.

-Nutrition Information:
+Nutrition

-The nutritional information above is computer-generated and only an estimate.
-Please do your own research with the products you're using if you have a serious health issue or are following a specific diet.
+These are estimated values generated from a nutritional database using unbranded products.
+Please do your own research with the products you’re using if you have a serious health issue or are following a specific diet.

 Were the short ribs you used cut “flanken style?”
 They look longer than the short ribs I bought.